2023 1000 Miles of Sebring

 The 2023 1000 Miles of Sebring was an endurance sportscar racing event held at the Sebring International Raceway, Florida, United States on 17 March 2023, as the opening round of the 2023 FIA World Endurance Championship.
 It was the third running of the event.
+As of 2026, it is also the final running of the event.

 Background

 The #7 Toyota GR010 Hybrid on the front straight at sunset while leading the 1000 Miles of Sebring.

 The 1000 Miles of Sebring was the first race for new and returning manufacturers to the top class of endurance racing: Porsche, Ferrari, Cadillac and Vanwall entered cars in the Hypercar category for the race.
 They joined returning manufacturers Toyota, Peugeot and Glickenhaus.
 Alpine was forced to leave the Hypercar class for a 1-year hiatus, with plans of returning for the 2024 season.

 Customer teams also joined the Hypercar grid.
 Both Proton Competition and Jota Sport will receive a Porsche 963 later in the year.
 Unfortunately, these cars will not be delivered to the teams until at least mid-April, but in Proton's case probably until after Le Mans.

 This is the first year of the World Endurance Championship without the LMGTE Pro category, after it got dropped in 2022 since manufacturers did not express enough interest in the class.

 During the last 17 minutes of the race, on the official stream, the Falcon 9 carrying the SES-18 and SES-19 satellites was visible from the track.